arif599/Todo-Terminal/README.md

-# Todo-Terminal
+# Todo-Website
-Simple terminal based Todo application in Python that uses MySql as a databse to store users and their tasks.
+Simple Todo application that uses Python (Flask) and also uses MySql as a databse to store users and their tasks.